AtulSingh11-0/RESTful-API/README.md

-# CRUD-App
+# RESTful-API
-Creation of a simple CRUD application
+Creating a RESTful-API with the help of node.JS, Express.JS, MongoDB and Postman